Mervinpais/FreeCode---Be-Free-To-Code/index.md

 <!--href = "/code_for_freecode.html"-->
 Note: Code is below

-lets say i wanted to detect some text(specific ones) the C# code would be
+<h4>lets say i wanted to detect some text(specific ones) and display them as output (like a normal programing language would WITH an IDE) the C# code would be</h4>
 ```
 string text_i_want = "bruh";//replace the text in quotes with what you want
 foreach (line in textbox1)